albert-jin/CVPR-fv/README.md

 `true / uncertain / false` hypothesis states, then synchronises them back into `{SUPPORT, REFUTE, NEI}` via a hard lookup table.
-This works when the claim is genuinely falsifiable, but it becomes brittle for claims that are **intrinsically unverifiable** — e.g. normative, vague, or unfalsifiable statements — where the three binary judgments frequently contradict each other and force the label synchroniser into spurious flips.
+This works when the claim is genuinely falsifiable, but it becomes brittle for claims that are **intrinsically unverifiable**, e.g. normative, vague, or unfalsifiable statements, where the three binary judgments frequently contradict each other and force the label synchroniser into spurious flips.